-Conclusions based on NP induced DNA damage and cancer risks rely on the theory of QED induced EM radiation to allow NPs to produce UV radiation that mimics that caused by ionizing radiation.
+Conclusions based on NP induced DNA damage and cancer risks rely on the theory of QED induced EM radiation to allow NPs to produce UV radiation that mimics that caused by conventional sources of ionizing radiation.

-- NPs produce EM radiations beyond the UV that damages DNA and increases the risk of cancer. - NIR lasers used to activate NPs of photosensitizers are not necessary to produce UV radiation.
-The EM energy required to produce the UV radiation is the thermal kT energy of surrounding solution molecules that collide with the NPs and upon absorption is induced by QED to be frequency up-converted to UV levels. - QED only induces EM radiation beyond the UV at NP diameters <100 nm NPs. - QED induces the large 300-1500 NPs to produce VIS/NIR radiation that enhance the UV emission from adjacent <100 nm NPs. - The NP induced oxidative stress paradigm that DNA damage is caused by ROS produced proportional to the area of <100 nm NPs needs to be modified to exclude the larger 300-1500 nm NPs. - Surface activity is a non-quantifiable measure of ROS that are better quantified by the area of <100 nm NPs. - Sunscreens having NP < 100 nm NPs should be banned in favor of NPs > 100 nm that would absorb UV radiation that then is frequency down-converted to DNA non-damaging VIS and NIR radiation.
-Further study is not required. - The widespread use of silver NPs in limiting bacteria in food processing and anti-microbial action should cease immediately for risk of developing cancers. - The DNA damage induced by NPs is a cancer risk if not properly repaired.
-Given that NPs produce ionizing radiation beyond UV levels from the QED induced kT energy of surrounding solution molecules, and that natural and man-made NPs are ubiquitous, the conjecture is made that NPs are the most likely cause of cancer in all mammals.
-Where possible, the US and European Union should ban the use <100 nm NPs in all man-made products.
+- NPs < 100 nm produce EM radiations beyond the UV that damages DNA and increases the risk of cancer. - NIR lasers used to activate NPs of photosensitizers are not necessary to produce UV radiation.
+The EM energy required to produce the UV radiation is the thermal kT energy of surrounding extra and intracellular water molecules that collide with the NPs and upon absorption is induced by QED to be frequency up-converted to UV levels. - QED only induces EM radiation beyond the UV at NP diameters <100 nm NPs. - QED induces the large 300-1500 NPs to produce VIS/NIR radiation that enhance the UV emission from adjacent <100 nm NPs. - The NP induced oxidative stress paradigm that DNA damage is caused by ROS produced proportional to the area of <100 nm NPs needs to be modified to exclude the larger 300-1500 nm NPs. - Surface activity based on the area of <100 nm NPs.
+Is non-quantifiable. - Sunscreens having NP < 100 nm NPs should be banned in favor of NPs > 100 nm that would absorb UV radiation that then is frequency down-converted to DNA non-damaging VIS and NIR radiation. - The widespread use of silver NPs in limiting bacteria in food processing and anti-microbial action should cease immediately for risk of developing cancers. - The DNA damage induced by NPs is a cancer risk if not properly repaired.
+Given that NPs produce ionizing radiation beyond UV levels from the QED induced kT energy of surrounding solution molecules, and that natural and man-made NPs are ubiquitous, the conjecture is made that NPs are the most likely cause of cancers in ALL mammals.
+Where possible, the US and European Union therefore should ban the use of <100 nm NPs in all man-made products. - The sensitivity of DNA to ionizing radiation should be determined to see if cancers can be selectively targeted by NPs without causing DNA damage.